KOKULEBA/alx-system_engineering-devops/0x02-shell_redirections/README.md

-display lines with root and 3 after them
+display lines with no bin